james-cole2015/aws_security_labs/week-02/README.md

 ## Week 02 Challenge:
-- CHALLENGE 01: Using AWS CloudWatch, gather application (web server or fake) metrics from the EC2 Instance
+- CHALLENGE 01: Using AWS CloudWatch, gather application (web server or fake) logs from the EC2 Instance
 - EVIDENCE 01: Provide a screenshot of metrics from CloudWatch Log Group
 - CHALLENGE 02: Using AWS Macie, perform a scan of an S3 Bucket and find any misconfigured buckets or PII within an S3 bucket.
 - EVIDENCE 02: Provide screenshot of PII captured from AWS Macie